You’ve built wealth through real estate. Now you’re facing a capital gains tax bill that could consume $50,000, $100,000, or more.

 You have 180 days from closing to close on the replacement property.
 This window includes inspections, appraisals, financing, and closing.
 Miss this deadline, and the exchange fails.

 Reality check: If you start looking late in the 45-day window, you have minimal time for due diligence.
 This is why starting immediately after closing matters.
+It’s also why having a backup strategy (like a Delaware Statutory Trust) keeps you from missing the deadline.

 What Property Types Qualify?